TnTech-ECE/S25_Team1_MyCapstoneProject/Experimental Analysis/Experimental Analysis.md

 7. Replace battery on charger for the next round.
 8. Repeat these steps a minimum of three times allowing the battery to charge between each iteration.

-The same steps can be used to determine maximum run time utilizing this battery by allowing the bot to run for as long as it can before a system fails.
+&nbsp;&nbsp;&nbsp;&nbsp; The same steps can be used to determine maximum run time utilizing this battery by allowing the bot to run for as long as it can before a system fails.
 This would utilize a stop watch instead of a timer.
 Again, one must be present and attentive to all systems throughout the whole process.

-However, since the bot is not working it does not allow the user to run this experiment because the robot motors will not draw any power.
+&nbsp;&nbsp;&nbsp;&nbsp; However, since the bot is not working it does not allow the user to run this experiment because the robot motors will not draw any power.
 The motors are the biggest power consumers and ultimately will dictate run time.
 Due to this inconvenience one must rely on calculations and account for inefficiencies to obtain the best prediction of runtime.
 Expected results will give the best understanding of this.